Inline Skating: the Basics

 The In-Line Skate, Examined

 As I mentioned above, the boot is rigid, more related to a ski boot than the boot of the old-style shoe-skates or modern ice skates.
-(Ice skates before my time were also clamped onto one's shoes, similar to the original roller skates.)
+This rigid boot is perfect for me, as I tend toward weak ankles, and always had to lace my ice skates so tight around the ankles that my toes would go numb.

-Under the boot are centered the wheels, and the brake, which is at the rear of the skate, compared to the 'toe stop' on traditional rink skates.
-Most in-line skates have only a single brake, and it can be changed from one skate to the other, to accommodate whichever foot you are most comfortable using, or which leg is stronger.
+Under the boot are centered the wheels, and the brake, which is at the rear of one of the skates, compared to the 'toe stop' on traditional rink skates.

 Depending on the manufacturer, the boots may be cinched shut with any number of fasteners, ranging from plastic gripper-lever-ratchet arrangements to laces to hook-type devices.